cgoncalves94/piazza-backend/README.md

 ## Project Description

-The Piazza backend is built using Node.js and Express, forming the core logic of the Piazza social media platform.
-It facilitates RESTful API services, ensuring secure, scalable, and efficient server-side interactions with a MongoDB database.
-This backend was developed as part of the coursework for Cloud Computing Concepts at Birkbeck University.
+The Piazza backend is crafted using Node.js and Express, serving as the central logic for the Piazza social media platform.
+It offers RESTful API services, integrating secure, scalable, and efficient server-side operations with a MongoDB database.
+Developed as part of the Cloud Computing Concepts module at Birkbeck University, this backend illustrates modern cloud application development techniques.

 ## Key Features

-- **JWT Authentication:** Securely handles user sessions with JSON Web Tokens.
+- **JWT Authentication:** Manages user sessions and secures endpoints with JSON Web Tokens.
-- **MongoDB Integration:** Leverages MongoDB for efficient data storage and retrieval.
+- **MongoDB Integration:** Efficient data storage and retrieval with MongoDB, a powerful NoSQL database.
-- **RESTful API Endpoints:** A complete suite of endpoints for user and post management.
+- **RESTful API Endpoints:** Comprehensive API endpoints for managing users, posts, and interactions.
-- **Data Validation:** Ensures robust input validation to prevent security breaches.
+- **Data Validation:** Robust validation with Joi to maintain data integrity and prevent security issues.
+- **Docker Integration:** Containerized application deployment ensuring consistency across environments.
+- **CI/CD with GitHub Actions:** Automated workflows for continuous integration and deployment, improving code quality and deployment efficiency.

 ## Technologies and Libraries

-- **Node.js:** The JavaScript runtime environment for building the server-side application.
+- **Node.js & Express.js:** Core technologies for building and running the web application.
-- **Express.js:** The web application framework for creating API endpoints.
-- **MongoDB:** The database for storing application data.
-- **Mongoose:** Object Data Modeling (ODM) library for MongoDB and Node.js.
+- **MongoDB & Mongoose:** Database management and schema modeling.
-- **Bcrypt.js:** For password hashing.
+- **Bcrypt.js:** Password hashing for increased security.
-- **Dotenv:** To load environment variables from an `.env` file into `process.env`.
+- **Dotenv:** Environment variable management.
-- **Joi:** For schema description and data validation.
+- **Joi:** Data validation library.
+- **Docker:** Application containerization.
+- **GitHub Actions:** Automation of workflows for testing, building, and deploying applications.

 ## API Endpoints